jgaa/restc-cpp/README.md

 - Uses C++ / boost coroutines for application logic.
 - HTTP Redirects.
 - HTTP Basic Authentication.
-- Logging trough boost::log or trough your own log macros.
+- Logging trough boost::log, std::clog or trough your own log macros.
+- Log-level for the library can be set at compile time (none, error, warn, info, debug, trace)
 - Connection Pool for fast re-use of existing server connections.
 - Compression (gzip, deflate).
 - JSON serialization to and from native C++ objects.